 Northwestern University has a lot going for it.
-It’s #11 in national universities.
+It’s ranked #9 in Best National Universities.
 For aspiring pre-med students, it has arguably the best combined BS/MD program in the nation.
 And it’s located just north of Chicago on a jaw-droppingly beautiful campus located right on Lake Michigan.
 Sold?
 Cool.
 Let’s jump right in and take a look at exactly how to get into Northwestern University.

 Will you need to be an academic rockstar to call yourself a Wildcat?
 The short answer is yes.
 We’ll cover every aspect of how to get into Northwestern, but first, here are some facts about Northwestern admissions.

 Quick Northwestern Admissions Statistics

 |Northwestern SAT scores (average composite)||1495 out of 1600|

 |Northwestern ACT scores (average composite)||34 out of 36|